-Extent of tailings flow: tailings flow up to 6 kilometres from the TSF embankment.
+- Extent of tailings flow: tailings flow up to 6 kilometres from the TSF - Environmental impact: no areas of significant environmental habitat impacted and no endangered or species of concern impacted - Infrastructure impacted: no public/shared infrastructure impacted embankment.
 TSF4 has a downstream embankment slope of 1 metre vertical for every 2.75 metres horizontal (1V:2.75H).